-In just three weeks, you'll explore four southern African countries, starting with a restful night in Namibia's capital before heading to Sossusvlei to climb sand dunes and rise above the desert in a hot-air balloon.
+In just three weeks, you'll explore four southern African countries.
+You'll start with a restful night in Namibia's capital before heading to Sossusvlei to climb sand dunes and rise above the desert in a hot-air balloon.
 Zimbabwe is your next stop for a cruise down the Zambezi River and a helicopter ride over Victoria Falls.
 Transfer to Chobe National Park in Botswana to go on game drives and village tours, stopping at three more reserves and national parks before ending in Johannesburg with a tour of Soweto.

 Highlights